VDBWRAIR/ngs_mapper/doc/source/analysis.rst

 Single Sample
 -------------

-If you need to run a single sample you can now use the :doc:`scripts/runsample.py` script to do so easily.
+If you need to run a single sample you can now use the :py:mod:`runsample.py <miseqpipeline.runsample>` script to do so easily.
-Things you need to provide :doc:`runsample.py`:
+Things you need to provide :py:mod:`runsample.py <miseqpipeline.runsample>`:

 * Path to the ReadsBySample directory for the samplename
     * Example: /path/to/NGSData/ReadsBySample/1090-01